Date of Degree

 Includes bibliographical references (pages 105-112).

 Copyright 2012 Martin Eduardo Lopez Daneri

 Lopez Daneri, Martin Eduardo.
-"Essays on income taxation and idiosyncratic risk.." dissertation, University of Iowa, 2012.
+"Essays on income taxation and idiosyncratic risk.."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.